Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 #### Describe Appearance and Personality

 Ability scores are an essential part of the rules, but they can be more than that.
-Once you’ve assigned your ability scores, give some thought to what those scores might say about your character’s appearance and personality.
+Once you've assigned your ability scores, give some thought to what those scores might say about your character's appearance and personality.
 A very strong character with low Charisma might look and behave differently from a charismatic character with low Strength.
 The following tables of descriptive words give suggestions of how you might describe your character based on having a high or low score in an ability.

 ##### Strength